dbsanfte/eqemu-db-template/README.md

 - In the items table in the db, stats are prefixed with the letter `a` which I find dumb.
 So I removed that prefix for the YAML.

 - Races/Classes are stored in the db using a bitmap, which is hard to read.
 Therefore I set up some template functions to convert the normal uppercase race/class abbreviations in EQ into bit flags.
 It does all the mathy stuff for you.
-See the examples for how to use, but basically, list either the races/classes you want, or just "ALL" for all.
+See the examples for how to use, but basically, list either the races/classes you want, "ALL" for all, or "NONE" for none.
 Caps are mandatory because I'm lazy.